0x01g33k/0x01g33k.github.io/_posts/2023-08-06-ASCWG-Qual-Round-DF-Challenges-Writeup.md

 ![2023-08-06 17_16_59-Sepolia Transactions Information _ Etherscan — Mozilla Firefox.png]({{site.baseurl}}/assets/2023-08-06 17_16_59-Sepolia Transactions Information _ Etherscan — Mozilla Firefox.png)

-We scroll alllllllllllll the way down and we find that first transaction we are tacing.
+We scroll alllllllllllll the way down and we find that first transaction we are tracing.
 ![2023-08-06 17_18_12-Sepolia Transactions Information _ Etherscan — Mozilla Firefox.png]({{site.baseurl}}/assets/2023-08-06 17_18_12-Sepolia Transactions Information _ Etherscan — Mozilla Firefox.png)

 Clicking on that transaction, we find the address which sent 0.5ETH.